Approximate exploitability: Learning a best response in large games: Approximate Best Response

-Note that since the game is zero-sum, the sum over the expected value of playing $\pi$ by all players sums to 0.
-Approximate NashConv is thus NashConv with an approximate best response rather than the exact best response; similarly, we have approximate exploitability.
+We define approximate exploitability similarly.
+Since it uses an approximate best response, the approximate exploitability is a lower bound on the true value, with equality when the approximation matches the exact best response.

-\subsection{Local best response}
+\subsection{Local Best Response}

-Rather than learning the best response, the poker community has used local best response (LBR) \cite{Lisy16LBR} as a proxy for the full best response \cite{Moravcik17DeepStack, brown2018depth}.
-LBR approximates the best response by performing a local search aided with a value function, which has historically been a hand-crafter heuristic function.
-LBR is able to exploit a surprising number of winners from the Annual Computer Poker Competition \cite{ACPC}.
+The poker community has used local best response (LBR) \cite{Lisy16LBR} as a proxy for the full best response \cite{Moravcik17DeepStack,brown2018depth}.
+LBR approximates the best response by performing a local search aided by explicit knowledge of the distribution over its opponent’s private state and a value function, typically a hand-crafted heuristic function.
+LBR is fast to run and easy to understand; it can often be implemented in a small amount of code.